Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-Landbrotalaug is a small Iceland natural hot spring on Snæfellsness Peninsula fitting about two people.
-It is quite hidden but once you find it you will feel like you just found your own secluded hot spring paradise.
+Landbrotalaug is Iceland’s natural hot spring on Snæfellsness Peninsula that fits about two people.
+It is quite hidden, but once you find it, you will feel like you just found your own secluded hot spring paradise.

-Due to its secludedness, there are no facilities for changing, barely anything there but the hot tub itself so it is best to have your swimwear on underneath.
+Due to its rather hidden location, there are no facilities for changing, and there is barely anything there but the hot tub itself, so it is best to have your swimwear underneath.

 Price: Free

-Location: On the Snæfellsnes Peninsula, after passing Eldborg on road 54 make a turn onto a dirt road with the sign marked “Stóra-Hraun”
+Location: On the Snæfellsnes Peninsula, after passing Eldborg on Road 54, turn onto a dirt road with the sign marked “Stóra-Hraun.”

 Bath Season: March – October

-7. Grettislaug the pool of Viking Grettir the Strong
+Grettislaug the pool of viking Grettir the strong

-The pool that has since been restored after being ruined in storms is a great place to visit in the North and the view over the in-famous island is a real added treat.
+After it was ruined in a storm, the pool was restored and used ever since.
+It’s a must-see place for a northern vacation.
+The view over the in-famous island is a real added treat.
 There are changing facilities, a small shop and outdoor showers.

-Price: The price for adults is 1000 ISK
+Price: The price for adults is 2000 ISK or about 14 USD

 Bath Season: Not open in winter

-This is one of the most authentic pools in Iceland but it is extremely sensitive so you need to treat it with great care.
-Located near Flúðir in the Hruni area this gem is one of the older pools in Iceland.
+This is one of the most authentic pools in Iceland, but it is hot, so you need to dip into it carefully.
+Located near Flúðir in the Hruni area, this gem is one of the older pools in Iceland.

 Price: Free